 In the persistent storage, data is grouped into two-hour blocks which are eventually compacted.
 While data is being collected it is stored in memory and documented with write-ahead-logs (WALs) to protect against loss due to server failure.

 PromQL is a query functional query language that is used to select and aggregate time-series data from the Prometheus database.

 Recording rules and Alerting rules

 Prometheus supports these two types of rules, each based on a PromQL query for two distinct use-cases:

 - Alerting rules define conditions, again as PromQL queries, that constitute an alert.
 The actual alert is issued via integrations with external alerting tools.
-Prometheus sends the result of the PromQL query defined in the rule, and either distributes those results through your preferred communication routes, or “handles” the alert in any other way.
-The most common alerting tools for notifying a human operator about an occurence of a specific condition are Slack, PagerDuty, OpsGenie and VictorOps.
+Prometheus sends the result of the PromQL query defined in the rule and either distributes those results through your preferred communication routes or “handles” the alert in any other way.
+The most common alerting tools for notifying a human operator about an occurrence of a specific condition are Slack, PagerDuty, OpsGenie, and VictorOps.